-For this product the effective dose resulting from an injected activity of 2 590 MBq is 796 mSv.
+The effective dose resulting from the administration of an activity of 2 600 MBq for an adult weighting 70 kg is about 798 mSv.

+Radiation dose to specific organs, which may not be the target organ of therapy, may be influenced significantly by pathophysiological changes induced by the disease process.
+This should be taken into consideration when using the following information.

-For an administered activity of 2 590 MBq, the typical radiation dose to the target organ, skeletal metastases, is 86.5 Gy and the typical radiation doses to the critical organs are: normal bone surfaces 17.5 Gy, red marrow 4.0 Gy, urinary bladder wall 2.5 Gy, kidneys 0.047 Gy and ovaries 0.021 Gy.
+For an administered activity of 2 600 MBq for an adult weighting 70 kg, the typical radiation dose to the target organ, skeletal metastases, is 86.8 Gy and the typical radiation doses to the critical organs are: normal bone surfaces 17.6 Gy, red marrow 4.0 Gy, urinary bladder wall 2.5 Gy, kidneys 0.047 Gy and ovaries 0.021 Gy.

 12. INSTRUCTIONS FOR PREPARATION OF RADIOPHARMACEUTICALS